cycosoft/Eyas/README.md

 - 🔗 Dynamic: Simulate running your app from any domain.
 - 📏 Supports standard & custom screen sizes (mobile, tablet, desktop).
 - 🕜 Time-limited: Set test expiration dates between 1 hour and 30 days.

-## About

-_Eyas_ leverages a packaged version of your application to provide a simple and shareable testing solution without the need to set up an entire server.
-Regardless of your team size, you can now decrease the feedback loop for no extra cost.
-You can easily include PMs, designers, executives and customers in the testing process.

 ## Install